lovetravelmoney/website/_posts/2019-01-24-a-day-in-dublin-walking-tour2.md

 ---
 layout: post
-title: A Day in Dublin Walking Tour2
+title: A Day in Dublin Walking Tour
 date: 2019-01-24 09:12:32 +0000

 ---